eellpp/pubScratchpad/Tech/programming/java/spring/springConcepts.md

 https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-java

-You can use @Bean annotated methods with any Spring @Component, however, they are most often used with @Configuration beans.
 Annotating a class with @Configuration indicates that its primary purpose is as a source of bean definitions.
 Furthermore, @Configuration classes allow inter-bean dependencies to be defined by simply calling other @Bean methods in the same class.
 The simplest possible @Configuration class would read as follows:

 ```java